-Coconut oil is actually one of the best options when it comes to an alternative lube, because it has moisturizing qualities, doesn’t contain any irritating additives, is a natural anti-fungal and antibacterial substance.
-Coconut oil also has a number of applications in the bedroom that make it one of the best things to keep in your bedside table.
+Coconut oil is actually one of the best options when it comes to an alternative lube, because it has moisturizing qualities, doesn’t contain any irritating additives, and is a natural antimicrobial substance.
+Coconut oil also has a number of applications in the bedroom that make it one of the best things to keep on your bedside table.

 This specialty oil has gained considerable popularity in recent years as an element of healthy eating, as well as certain cosmetic and beauty applications, but it is not nearly as well known as a sexual lubricant.
 Some people do swear by it, however, due to its numerous benefits in the bedroom.

 Many women experience vaginal dryness, making sexual intercourse an uncomfortable or even painful experience that often leaves both partners unsatisfied.
 Coconut oil helps to quickly moisturize the skin and induce wetness in those sensitive areas, which can cut down on excess friction or irritation.
-It is far more lubricating than a water-based lubricant, so it also lasts longer.
+It is far more lubricating than a water-based lubricant and the effect lasts longer.
 The natural anti-fungal and antibacterial nature of this oil can also help to protect against yeast infections and other potential pathogens.